ta-data-bcn/Project-Week-1-Build-Your-Own-Game/guess-the-animal/README.md

 ## Organization

 To mantain a structured workflow I used the Trello interface (kanbanboard) with checklists to keep track of my progress.
 The organisation of the repository is fairly simple.
-It contains the .ipynb file with the game as well as .png/.jpeg files used in the design of the visual interface.
+It contains the .ipynb file with the game (GAME) and another one with the steps I followed.
+There are also  as .png/.jpeg files used in the design of the visual interface.

 ## Links